Gabriel2409/shell-tuto/README.md

 - `type <cmd>` : can check if a command is a shell builtin or gives the path to it
 - `man <cmd>`: open manual for command
 - `id`: prints user and group info for user
+- `read`: prompt and retrieve user input.
+By default uses REPLY var but can specify var

 ## Tricks